-It was a telling sign when the Miami Dolphins left for the NFL scouting combine in Indianapolis and left behind longtime offensive line coach Jim Turner.
+It was a pretty telling sign when the Miami Dolphins left for the NFL scouting combine in Indianapolis and left longtime offensive line coach Jim Turner behind.

-The Dolphins made the expected official when they fired Turner and head athletic trainer Kevin O'Neill on Wednesday for their respective roles in the team's bullying scandal involving Jonathan Martin.
+The Dolphins finally made the expected official when they fired Turner and head athletic trainer Kevin O'Neill on Wednesday for their respective roles in the team's bullying scandal involving Jonathan Martin last fall.

-Martin was the victim of incessant hazing from teammates Richie Incognito, Mike Pouncey and John Jerry, which led to Martin leaving the team on Oct.
-28. Turner was revealed to have not stopped the bullying that he witnessed, and O'Neill did not cooperate with the independent investigator Ted Wells, who was commissioned by the NFL to look into the case.
+Martin was the victim of incessant hazing from teammates Richie Incognito, Mike Pouncey and John Jerry, which led to Martin leaving the team last fall.
+Turner was revealed to have not stopped the bullying that he witnessed, and O'Neill did not cooperate with the independent investigator Ted Wells, who was commissioned by the NFL to look into the case.